Gated Linear Attention Transformers with Hardware-Efficient Training: Background: Linear Attention

-Here $\rmS_{[0]}$ is initialized to the zero,\footnote{It is possible to initialize this with historical states, as is commonly done when training 1D RNNs.} and the sum of all RNN inputs from a chunk (i.e., $\rmK^\intercal_{[i]}\rmV_{[i]}$) can be computed \emph{before} the recurrence {in parallel} in $O(C^2d)$. \item Intra-chunk parallel computation:
+Here $\rmS_{[0]}$ can be initialized to zero or from the previous segment's hidden state.
+The sum of all RNN inputs from a chunk (i.e., $\rmK^\intercal_{[i]}\rmV_{[i]}$) can be computed in $O(C^2d)$ in parallel.
+The intra-chunk parallel computation for the output is given by